 - Data mechanism is unknown and people approach the data using algorithmic model

 What is the driving force behind the shifting trend?
-John Tukey identified four forces driving data analysis (there was no “data science” back to 1962):
+John Tukey identified four forces driving data analysis (there was no “data science” when this was written in 1962):

 - The formal theories of math and statistics